benIT/sculpin-blog-skeleton/source/_posts/2020-04-13-linux-basics-material-4.md

 	100+0 records in
 	100+0 records out
 	102400000 bytes (102 MB, 98 MiB) copied, 0.749057 s, 137 MB/s

+### Loop device

+In Unix-like operating systems, a loop device, vnd (vnode disk), or lofi (loop file interface) is a pseudo-device that makes a file accessible as a block device.

+* `losetup -f` to identify next available loop device number  => `/dev/loop0`
+* `losetup -a`: list all loop devices

 	root@raspbeeerry:~# losetup -a